NAchref/Multi-Cloud-Application-with-Load-Balancing-on-AWS-and-Azure/README.md

 ### Sprint 4

-Start load balancing between container on same instance using the Amazon Elastic Load Balancing (ELB), And on the same mission using Azure Load Balancer on azure virtual machine
+Start creating a `load balancing` service between container on same instance using the Amazon `Elastic Load Balancing (ELB)`, And on the same mission using `Azure Load Balancer` on azure virtual machine